 - Place noodles in serving bowls and top with veggies and herbs.

-- Place the cooked beef over noodles, drizzle dressing and serve.
-It’s often good to start with a small amount of dressing and taste to see if you want to add more.
+- Place the cooked beef over noodles and top with fried shallots and roasted peanuts.
+Drizzle dressing and serve.
+It is often good to start with a small amount of dressing and taste to see if you want to add more.

 Notes